 Agellas had once been Geldbane's greatest natural wonder.
 The very source of life of Pange had extinguished it.

 Zammela shielded her eyes from a fire-flash in the distant horizon.
 Brilliant flames lit the sunless skies to the south.
 She recognized the distant explosion as the second blast in a chain of events that would be repeated all across Pange.
 Worse, fault rested cleanly in her lap.

-Everyone was dead -- save for one of the two destroyers.
-As one died in their failure, the other left to lament their part in the destruction of Pange.
+Everyone was dead save for one of the Two Destroyers; one died in his failure, and the other was left to lament her part in the destruction of Pange.